ubiquarum66/UdacityReportsDSND/README.md

 2. Project Motivation

 The Notebook represents the Project 1 of Data Science Nanodegree Course.
-It's output and
+It's output and interpretation can be dfound at [my GitHub Blog Page](https://ubiquarum66.github.io/).

 3. File Descriptions